by Tammy Taylor

 - Thick Towels

-I don’t like making soap with palm oil in the ingredient list since it’s not easy to obtain palm oil living out here in the boondocks, so I stick with soaps that call for common oils that I can pick up at our local grocery store.
-RancherMan & I wanted to make a few 2-lb batches of soap using different scents & dried botanicals, and each 2-lb batch makes about 9 small bars so this recipe works great for us.
+I don’t like making soap with palm oil in the ingredient list since it’s not easy to obtain palm oil living out here in the boondocks.
+So I stick with soaps that call for common oils that I can pick up at our local grocery store.
+RancherMan & I wanted to make a few 2-lb batches of soap using different scents & dried botanicals.
+Each 2-lb batch makes about 9 small bars so this recipe works great for us.
 This recipe is my favorite and is so versatile since you can change it up with different essential oil scents & botanicals.

 - Mint-Infused Rainwater